PisterLab/BotNet/README.md

 #### (Environment) Scenarios
 A scenario is the initial conditions for a simulation.
 In these files, the world api is used to define the initial positions of all objects in the simulation and the environment.
-Scenarios are loaded from `swarmsimmaster/components/scenarios` at the beggining of the simulation.
+Scenarios are loaded from `swarmsimmaster/components/scenarios` at the beginning of the simulation.
 The current simulation to be loaded is defined in `conf/swarmsim.yaml`.
-To create a scenario utilize the world API in a Python script located in the scenarios folder.
+To create a scenario, utilize the world API in a Python script located in the scenarios folder.
 Examples of how to set up scenarios are in the scenarios folder.
 To run your scenario you must set the scenario argument at the bottom of config.ini to the name of your scenario file.
 Below is the simplest example of creating a lonely agent in the center of the world (which can be found [here](https://github.com/PisterLab/BotNet/blob/5af7fc809dea29e6e49b5275df13184c534b6518/gym-swarm-sim/envs/swarmsimmaster/components/scenario/configurable.py)).

 ```
 def scenario(world):